OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Health Premium Estimator Super Top-Up Calculator

-OPD Coverage in Health Insurance: A Practical Analysis
+OPD Coverage in Health Insurance: A Practical Financial Analysis for Indian Policyholders

-Out-Patient Department (OPD) coverage is a relatively recent addition to the Indian health insurance landscape.
-Traditional health insurance policies cover only in-patient hospitalisations, where the patient is admitted for at least 24 hours.
-This leaves a significant category of medical expenses uncovered: routine doctor consultations, prescription medicines, diagnostic tests, dental check-ups, and physiotherapy sessions.
-OPD expenses account for a substantial portion of India's out-of-pocket healthcare spending, and OPD add-ons in health insurance aim to address this gap.
+Out-Patient Department (OPD) coverage is a relatively recent and rapidly evolving addition to the Indian health insurance landscape.
+Traditional health insurance policies have always covered only in-patient hospitalisations — admissions of at least 24 hours.
+This design leaves a large category of healthcare expenses completely uncovered: routine doctor consultations, specialist visits, prescription medicines, diagnostic tests, dental care, physiotherapy, and teleconsultations.
+These OPD expenses account for a significant portion of India's total household healthcare spending, estimated at 60-70% of all out-of-pocket medical costs.
+OPD add-ons in health insurance aim to address this gap, but whether they provide genuine financial value depends critically on your individual healthcare usage pattern.

 Who Benefits Most from OPD Coverage